purescript-deprecated/grunt-purescript/README.md

 Invokes the `--browser-namespace` compiler flag with the specified argument.
 Specifies the namespace that PureScript modules will be exported to when running in the browser.

-#### options.entryPoint
-Type: `String`
-Default value: none

-Invokes the `--entry-point` compiler flag with the specified argument.
-Specifies the module which is the entry point for the compiler.
-All code which is not a transitive dependency of this module will be removed.

 #### options.externs
 Type: `String`
 Default value: none